-Comment: FWF membership is part of the overall Sustainability Strategy at Filippa K, which all staff are made aware of via presentations or trainings.
+Comment: FWF membership is part of the overall Sustainability Strategy at Filippa K, which all staff are made aware of via presentations or trainings during annual meetings.
+Filippa K includes updates on FWF in two annual sales meetings with wholesale team and store managers.